-Kenneth Goldman became chief financial officer for Yahoo!
-Inc, responsible for the company's global finance functions, including financial planning and analysis, controllership, tax, treasury and investor relations since October 2012.
+Kenneth Goldman is the former chief financial officer for Yahoo!
+Inc, responsible for the company's global finance functions, including financial planning and analysis, controllership, tax, treasury and investor relations.

 Goldman holds a B.S. in Electrical Engineering from Cornell University and an M.B.A. from Harvard Business School.